Raymond Dalmau: Personal life

 Dalmau is married to Sandra Ortiz.
 They have three sons Christian, Richie, and Ricardo, and one daughter, Natalia.
 All three sons were basketball players in the BSN and also were part of the Puerto Rico national team.

 In 1993, Dalmau was diagnosed with colon cancer, from which he recuperated.
 During a 2005 television show where he and Eddie Miró were being introduced as spokesmen in Puerto Rico for colon cancer, he quipped that, at his age, he can still jog everyday from Santurce to past the Luis Muñoz Marín International Airport in Isla Verde, which constitutes a considerable distance (more than five miles).
 On June 16, 2008, a project was approved by the Puerto Rico House of Representatives, in which Dalmau's name was going to be used for a coliseum being built in Quebradillas.

 In popular culture

 In the 1996 film Basquiat, Benicio del Toro made a homage to Dalmau by wearing a replica of his Puerto Rico men's national basketball team uniform with his distinctive number (14) fourteen.
 According to the IMDB, his character Benny's last name is Dalmau.

-Dalmau will appear in the forthcoming feature-length documentary film Nuyorican Básquet about Puerto Rico's Men Basketball Squad of the 1979 Pan American Games.